aspose-barcode-cloud/aspose-barcode-cloud-python/README.md

 - Python 2.7
 - Python 3.4+

-To use these SDKs, you will need Client Id and App Key which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (free registration in Aspose Cloud is required for this).
+To use these SDKs, you will need Client Id and Client Secret which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (free registration in Aspose Cloud is required for this).

 ## How to use the SDK